Here is how you can write off bad debts in QuickBooks Desktop

 Writing off bad debts makes it convenient for an organization to track its profit and the average net turnaround.
 Although, the same can become quite tedious as well if the records are to be handled and managed manually without the help of any accounting software.

-Following are some of the methods which the users can follow in order to write off the bad debts using QuickBooks desktop without any hassle:
+Following are some of the methods which users can follow in order to write off the bad debts using QuickBooks desktop without any hassle:

 Step 1: Create a Bad Debts Expense Account